-One of the hottest financial topics lately has been the Federal Reserve and its upcoming tightening policy schedule.
-However, to really understand the impact of interest rate hikes, it is essential to review the basis of fiscal policy and monetary policy.
+One of the hottest financial topics lately has been the Federal Reserve and their upcoming tightening policy schedule.
+In order to really understand the impact of interest rate hikes, it is important to review the basis of fiscal and monetary policy.
 Both types of policy are used as an effort to control the economy via providing stimulation or sedation at appropriate points in time.

 Should we try to offset the high inflation, or do we focus on keeping a healthy level of growth in the economy?
 The FED likely cannot achieve both through their policy actions.